apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ### <a name="luke"></a>Analyzing created Lucene Index

 [Luke]  is a handy development and diagnostic tool, which accesses already existing Lucene indexes and allows you to display index details.
-In Oak Lucene index files are stored in `NodeStore` and hence not directly accessible.
+In Oak, Lucene index files are not directly accessible.
 To enable analyzing the index files via Luke follow below mentioned steps